ShambaC/Project-SEM-6/README.md

 ## What ?
 Handwritten text recognition using Long Short Term Memory implementation of RNN.
 Honestly I don't know what's happening here.
-The [IAM Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database) is used to traing the network.
+The [IAM Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database) is used to train the network.
 Specifically the words dataset.

 ## How to ?
 Clone the repo and then do the following.